MyNameIsTrez/inception/README.md

 - `docker compose --project-directory srcs up --build -d --remove-orphans`

-# Steps the inception tutorial didn't cover
+# Things the inception tutorial didn't cover

-Do the docker-compose first!!
-It is impossible to get mariadb/nginx/wordpress working individually!
+If you do this project, make the docker-compose first; it is virtually impossible to get mariadb/nginx/wordpress working individually in my experience!

+TODO: I decided not to call *any* .sh script, as we can just let the background daemons calls that we want to run in an infinite loop be run by the `Dockerfile` its `CMD`.
+We can use Docker's build-time `RUN` for everything else, so we don't need .sh scripts!

 1. Add `sbos` to the `sudo` group with `usermod -a -G sudo sbos`, and restart the VM for the change to take effect
 2. Install ssh and git with `sudo apt install openssh-server git`